waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.1/readme.md

     - **Important**: Log off and back on again
     - You can _continue without signing in_ to Docker Desktop
     - You can also skip any surveys
-    - Once Docker Desktop is running, you can close or minimize the window it and continue
+    - Once Docker Desktop is running, you can close or minimize the window and continue

 ## Success Criteria